-Day 1: Levico Terme to Lengstein
+Day 1: Levico Terme to Klobenstein

 In the morning, after the official welcome and tour briefing at the beautiful Lago di Levico, the various cycling teams set off on the route.
 We cycle between the neighboring lakes Lago di Levico and Lago di Caldonazzo and quickly descend into the Adige Valley to Trento.
 With a short detour you can explore this nice city or take a short break.
 We first cycle a little further along the mountain slopes and then turn onto the enjoyable Etsch cycle path.
 We now follow this excellently bicycle route for most of the day until we reach Bolzano.
 The beautiful city center is ideal for an extended coffee stop.
 Behind Bolzano we head straight to the last highlight of the day.
 A very challenging climb of 800 meters to the Ritten plateau awaits us.
 After the arduous climb with many spectaculous view to the Dolomites and into the Eisack Valley, we finally reach our hotel in Klobenstein.